 I’m reading What She’s not Telling You, an insiders book by women about women and why they hide the whole truth.
-While the book specifically targets marketers, I couldn’t help but apply the concepts broadly.
+The book specifically targets marketers, but is much more broadly applicable.

-When asked a question: good intentions, approval seeking, martyrdom, ego protection and secret keeping are all self-validating reasons a woman may state a half truth.
-While not all of these reasons will apply to your sex life the underlying issues are relevant.
+Good intentions, approval seeking, martyrdom, ego protection and secret keeping are all self-validating reasons a woman may state a half-truth.
+While not all of these reasons will apply to your sex life, the underlying issues are worth exploring.